emmaclinton/emmaclinton.github.io/DSM_sql/dsm.md

 ![Percent of Residences with Access to Greenspace by Ward](/assets/wardPct_DSM.png) **Fig. 2.** A map of percent of residences within 0.25km of a greenspace in Dar es Salaam.

+ACKNOWLEDGEMENTS: I would like to thank Drew An-Pham for working with me on this analysis.
+I would also like to thank Joe Holler for assistance with data acquisition and programming.
+In addition,  map data in this analysis is copyrighted by OpenStreetMap contributors and available from [https://www.openstreetmap.org](https://www.openstreetmap.org).

 DATA SOURCES:

+OpenStreetMap contributors.
+(2021) Planet dump [Data file from $date of database dump$].
+Retrieved from [https://planet.openstreetmap.org](https://planet.openstreetmap.org).

 REFERENCES: